Wadham College, Oxford: Windows

 The East Window, which depicts several scenes from the Old and New Testaments, was created by Bernard van Linge in 1622.
 The windows on the north and south sides of the chapel depict various Old Testament prophets, such as Jonah, and apostles, such as St Andrew.
 They originate from different periods.
 One window is dated 1616, and attributed to Robert Rutland, a local craftsman.
 The windows of the antechapel, which also show saintly figures, are Victorian.
 They were designed by John Bridges, and created by David Evans in 1838.

 Back Quad

-Limited additions were made during the 18th and 19th centuries, including a converted warehouse originally used to store bibles.
+Limited additions were made during the 18th and 19th centuries, including a converted warehouse originally used to store Bibles.
 A series of expansions since 1952 have made use of a range of 17th- and 18th-century houses and several modern buildings to create a Back Quad between the Front Quad and Holywell Street.

 Bar Quad

-The small quadrangle formed by the Junior Common Room, the 1950s accommodation block, the Holywell Music Room and (latterly) the Bowra Building was sometimes known to students as the "Ho Chi Minh" quad.
+The small quadrangle formed by the Junior Common Room, the William Doo Undergraduate Centre, the Dr. Lee Shau Kee Building, the Holywell Music Room and (latterly) the Bowra Building was sometimes known to students as the "Ho Chi Minh" quad.
 It is thought to have been thus named (in honour of Vietnamese revolutionary leader Ho Chi Minh) during the period of student radicalism in the 1960s.
-The quad is used for games of croquet.